WakiMak/trentent.github.io-forked/_posts/2018-04-02-corrupt-registry-repair-with-citrix-provisioning-services.md

   - Provisioning Services
   - Registry
 ---
-I encountered an interesting issue and worked through a solution with a corrupt registry. Â The issue seemed innocuously enough, we upgraded PowerShell to 5.1. Â Upon reboot I encountered a bluescreen with code 0xF4:
+I encountered an interesting issue and worked through a solution with a corrupt registry.
+The issue seemed innocuously enough, we upgraded PowerShell to 5.1.
+Upon reboot I encountered a bluescreen with code 0xF4:

 <img class="aligncenter size-full wp-image-2700" src="http://theorypc.ca/wp-content/uploads/2018/04/Screen-Shot-2018-04-02-at-9.43.37-PM.png" alt="" width="646" height="483" srcset="http://theorypc.ca/wp-content/uploads/2018/04/Screen-Shot-2018-04-02-at-9.43.37-PM.png 646w, http://theorypc.ca/wp-content/uploads/2018/04/Screen-Shot-2018-04-02-at-9.43.37-PM-300x224.png 300w" sizes="(max-width: 646px) 100vw, 646px" />

 I have encountered this issue before, but I haven't recorded my troubleshooting steps until now.

-Since this was a PVS target device, the easy method was deleting the version and trying to upgrade PowerShell to 5.1, which resulted in the same BSOD. Â So it was easily reproducible. Â So I tried it a few more times, because, why not?
+Since this was a PVS target device, the easy method was deleting the version and trying to upgrade PowerShell to 5.1, which resulted in the same BSOD.
+So it was easily reproducible.
+So I tried it a few more times, because, why not?

-I then deleted this version, and booted into the system and looked at Event Viewer for hints of what could be at fault. Â Going through it was pretty obvious that it was registry corruption:
+I then deleted this version, and booted into the system and looked at Event Viewer for hints of what could be at fault.
+Going through it was pretty obvious that it was registry corruption:

 <img class="aligncenter size-full wp-image-2697" src="http://theorypc.ca/wp-content/uploads/2018/04/Screen-Shot-2018-04-02-at-9.16.16-PM.png" alt="" width="1077" height="300" srcset="http://theorypc.ca/wp-content/uploads/2018/04/Screen-Shot-2018-04-02-at-9.16.16-PM.png 1077w, http://theorypc.ca/wp-content/uploads/2018/04/Screen-Shot-2018-04-02-at-9.16.16-PM-300x84.png 300w, http://theorypc.ca/wp-content/uploads/2018/04/Screen-Shot-2018-04-02-at-9.16.16-PM-768x214.png 768w" sizes="(max-width: 1077px) 100vw, 1077px" />